-- Massolit (login can be gained from their teacher). - York Notes revision guides.
+- Massolit (login can be gained from their teacher).

+- York Notes revision guides.

+- Mr Bruff on YouTube

-It is recommended that students have their own copies of the set texts for English Literature in order to highlight and make notes.
+It is recommended that students have their own copies of the set texts for English Literature to highlight and make notes.
 These are 'Macbeth' by William Shakespeare, 'A Christmas Carol' by Charles Dickens and 'An Inspector Calls' by J.B.
 Priestley.